Edit

 https://pkgs.dev.azure.com/<ORGANIZATION_NAME>/_packaging/<FEED_NAME>/nuget/v2

-Create a Personal Access Token, make sure you scope it to the right organization you want to access, and then select one of the following scopes based on your needs: Packaging (read), Packaging (read and write), or Packaging (read, write, and manage).
+5. Create a Personal Access Token.
+Scope the token to the organization you want to access, and then select one of the following scopes based on your needs: Packaging (read), Packaging (read and write), or Packaging (read, write, and manage).

 nuget sources add -name <FEED_NAME> -source <SOURCE_URL> -username <ANY_STRING_BUT_NOT_NULL> -password <YOUR_PERSONAL_ACCESS_TOKEN>

-If your organization is connected to Microsoft Entra ID, you must first authenticate with your AD credentials, and then add your personal access token using the setapikey command:
+7. If your organization is connected to Microsoft Entra ID, first authenticate with your Microsoft Entra credentials, and then add your personal access token by using the setapikey command:

-To authenticate with an Azure Artifacts feed using a service principal, set the ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS environment variable as shown below.
+Use service principal authentication for automation scenarios where interactive sign-in isn't appropriate.
+To authenticate with an Azure Artifacts feed by using a service principal, set the ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS environment variable as shown in the following examples.

-This specifies your feed URL, the service principal's application (client) ID, and either the subject name or the file path of the service principal certificate (only one of these two is required).
+The variable specifies your feed URL, the service principal application (client) ID, and either the certificate subject name or the certificate file path.
+You only need one of the certificate values.

 $env:ARTIFACTS_CREDENTIALPROVIDER_FEED_ENDPOINTS = @'{